FutuneAI/ai-visibility-framework/diagnostic-guide.md

 *Test C — Name disambiguation:*
 Ask: "Is there a company called [Brand Name] that makes [product]?"
-→ If the system cannot confirm basic facts: **State 1 confirmed**
+→ If the system cannot confirm basic facts: **Strong indicator of State 1**

 **Root causes (most common):**
 - Brand name is too generic or shared with a more prominent entity
 - No English-language web presence or extremely limited presence
 - All web presence is on platforms that are poorly crawled (WeChat, closed platforms)
-- Company is too recently founded to appear in training data
+- The company is too recently founded to appear in training data
 - Brand operates entirely through distributors with no direct web identity

 **Priority actions:**
-1. Establish basic English-language web presence with clear entity definition
+1. Establish a basic English-language web presence with a clear entity definition
-2. Create or claim Wikipedia/Wikidata entry if brand meets notability criteria
+2. Create or claim a Wikipedia/Wikidata entry if the brand meets notability criteria
 3. Ensure brand appears in at least 3 independent, crawlable external sources
 4. Implement Organization Schema.org markup on homepage
-5. Register and complete Google Business Profile and LinkedIn company page
+5. Register and complete the Google Business Profile and the LinkedIn company page

 ---

 ### State 2: Partial or Inaccurate Representation

-**Definition:** The AI system has a representation of the brand, but it contains errors, is outdated, or conflates the brand with another entity.
+**Definition:** The AI system has a representation of the brand, but it may contain errors, be outdated, or conflate the brand with another entity.
 The system can be prompted to describe the brand, but the description is wrong in ways that matter — wrong category, wrong geography, wrong capabilities, wrong ownership.

 **How to identify it:**